 Another pro for visiting Madeira is its affordability, especially when compared with other European travel destinations.

-The island is somewhat less expensive than the Canary Islands and a lot cheaper than many popular Mediterranean islands (e.g. Corsica, the well-known Greek islands, etc.).
-By northern European standards, you could even consider Madeira cheap.
+The island is somewhat less expensive than the Canary Islands and a lot cheaper than many popular Mediterranean islands (e.g. Corsica, Ibiza, the famous Greek islands, etc.).
+By some northern European standards, you could even consider Madeira cheap.

-For reference, a typical meal in a local restaurant in a village will cost about 10 euros for a main dish with a drink.
-In a more trendy or international restaurant in the capital, this will be closer to 20 Euros per person.
+For reference, a typical meal in a local restaurant in a village will cost about 12 euros for a main dish.
+In a more trendy or international restaurant in the capital, this will be closer to 20 Euros.

-That said, to get the most out of your time in Madeira, it’s best to have a comfortable travel budget to spend. €100 per person per day is a good mid-range budget that includes accommodation, activities, and car rental or tours, which will allow you to see the most of the island.
+That said, to get the most out of your time in Madeira, it’s best to have a comfortable travel budget to spend.
+Around €100 per person per day is a good basic budget to consider, which includes accommodation, meals, activities, and either car rental or tours to explore around the island.

 The excellent accommodation

-Unlike some more remote islands, Madeira has accommodation is pretty much any form or shape you are looking for.
-We personally love the charming B&Bs and holiday homes you can find in particular in the smaller villages.
+Unlike some more remote islands around the world, Madeira has accommodations in pretty much any size or shape you want.
+We love the charming B&Bs and holiday homes you can find in particular in the smaller villages.

 However, if you prefer to stay in a resort hotel, you can find many high-quality options around Funchal (especially in the hotel district of Lido).
-Anything from boutique hotels to budget backpacker hostels can be found in Funchal and other key points on the island.
+Anything from boutique hotels to budget backpacker hostels can also be found in Funchal and other areas.

-Because of the varied accommodation, there is really something for everyone, so Madeira attracts many different audiences.
+Because of the varied accommodation, there is really something for everyone, so Madeira attracts various types of travellers and ages.

 Its digital nomad scene

 Finally, Madeira has been very much discovered in recent years as a remote working location.
-It all started with the ‘digital nomad village’, an initiative in Ponta do Sol launched during the pandemic, but now there are multiple locations on the island where you can find co-working facilities and medium or long stay accommodation.
-There is a strong digital nomad community in Madeira, with many events, networking opportunities, and a Slack channel where you can find support and information.
+It all started with the ‘digital nomad village’, an initiative in Ponta do Sol launched during the pandemic, but now there are multiple locations on the island where you can find co-working facilities as well as medium or long stay accommodation.
+There is a vibrant digital nomad community in Madeira, with many events, networking opportunities, and even a Slack channel where you can find all kinds of support and information.

 Staying for a few months in Madeira while working remotely is the perfect way to experience the island.
-The manageable distances to the sights makes it easy to plan your sightseeing or activities on the weekend while working during the week.
+The manageable distances to the sights makes it easy to plan weekend activities while you can enjoy wonderful ocean views during your work days.

 If you sign up at the digital nomads in Madeira site, they’ll send you a starter pack with more information.